How To Stain Concrete Basement Floors

 Step 6 – Select and Apply Concrete Sealer

 Choosing the correct sealer is the most critical decision for a basement project.
-Basements often have poor ventilation, which makes solvent-based sealers a poor and possibly dangerous choice.
+Basements often have poor ventilation; therefore, a water-based sealer is the safe way to go.

 Pros: No Primer Required & Easy Application